gamma-opt/oip-notes/course/part1/8-examples-MIP.md

 Differently from the cut-set constraints, the sub-tour elimination constraints prevent the cardinality of the nodes in each subset from matching the cardinality of arcs within the same subset.

 There are some differences between these two constraints and, typically cut-set constraints are preferred for being more effective from a computational standpoint.
 In any case, either of them suffers from the same problem: the number of such constraints quickly becomes **computationally prohibitive** as the number of nodes increases.
-This is because one would have to generate a constraint to each possible node subset combination from sizes 2 to n − 1.
+This is because one would have to generate a constraint to each possible node subset combination from sizes 2 to $n − 1$.

-A possible remedy to this consists of relying on delayed constraint generation.
+A possible remedy to this consists of relying on **delayed constraint generation**.
 In this case, one can start from the naive formulation TSP and from the solution, observe whether there are any sub-tours formed.
 That being the case, only the constraints eliminating the observed sub-tours need to be generated, and the problem can be warm-started.
 This procedure typically terminates far earlier than having all of the possible cut-set or sub-tour elimination constraints generated.

 ```{figure} ../figures/tsp_feasible.svg
 :name: feasible